carverdamien/acdc/lab/sysbench/00-b-legacy-with-pg-lost-stolen/README.md

 `pglost` will account the total number of page lost by a cgroup because of another cgroup reaching the parent's limit.
 `pgstolen` will account the total number of page that this cgroup reclaimed in other cgroups.

+We need `pglost` and `pgstolen` when the diskIO bandwidth is high enough to hide the bad decisions by quickly recovering swapped pages.
+In this case, the system is paying in IO for its mistakes, but what if IO gets scarce, or write lifetime of disk gets shorter.

 ## scripts

 * `run.sh` runs the experiment.